See the section below for answers to frequently asked questions regarding:

 1. Autumn Pre-Registration

-Pre-registration is when you submit your requests for Autumn Quarter classes, indicating preferred courses, times, and/or sections.
+Pre-registration is the process by which you submit your requests for Autumn Quarter classes, indicating preferred courses, times, and/or sections.
 Your official registration and Autumn Quarter schedule will be based on your requests submitted during pre-registration.
-There are two important dates for pre-registration: June 20-23, when you will submit your Humanities sequence preferences, and August 14-18, when you will request the rest of your courses.
+There are two important dates for pre-registration: June 17-21, when you will submit your Humanities sequence preferences, and August 19-23, when you will request the rest of your courses.

 If you will not have internet access during pre-registration for your Humanities course, you will be assigned to a sequence based on availability.

-If you will not have internet access during pre-registration for your remaining Autumn Quarter courses, let your adviser know during your summer meeting so you can discuss your course preferences.
+If you will not have internet access during pre-registration for your remaining Autumn Quarter courses, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.

-If you will not have internet access during pre-registration for your Humanities course, please contact collegeadvising@uchicago.edu PRIOR to June 20.
+If you will not have internet access during pre-registration for your Humanities course, you will be placed in a course based on availability.

 There is nothing you need to do.
 If you will not have internet access during the June pre-registration period, you will be automatically assigned to a Humanities sequence based on availability.

-If you will not have internet access during pre-registration for your remaining Autumn Quarter courses, let your adviser know during your summer meeting so you can discuss your course preferences.
+If you will not have internet access during pre-registration for your remaining Autumn Quarter courses, let your adviser know during your summer meeting so you can discuss your course preferences thoroughly.

-Placement tests: Take the Math, Chemistry, and relevant language placement tests ASAP and notify your adviser once you’ve completed them.
+Placement tests: Take the Math, Chemistry, and language placement tests (for any languages you have experience with) ASAP and notify your adviser once you’ve completed them.
 The math placement exam is mandatory for all incoming students, and it is strongly advised you take any language placement test you have experience in, regardless of whether you plan on continuing with that language.

 AP Scores: Log into your college board account and have your AP scores sent to us ASAP.
 Our CEEB code is 1832.
 AP Scores can affect placements, so it is important they be sent on time.

 You should contact your Academic Adviser as soon as possible to see if they can set up a make-up meeting with you.
-Meeting times will be based on your Adviser's limited availability.
+Meeting times will be based on your Adviser's potentially limited availability.
+It’s still preferable that you meet with your adviser, even if that meeting is late – but you will get more out of the meeting if you meet with your adviser by the deadline.

 Nope, the algorithm that sorts out course enrollments doesn't consider timing.
 Requests submitted on Monday at 9:30 a.m.
 CDT will be treated the same way as those submitted Friday at 4 p.m.
 CDT.

 No, there is no way to guarantee registration in all your course requests.
 It’s not realistic for everyone interested in a particular course to get a seat in a particular section due to seat and timing limitations.
-You are likely to not get 100% of the classes you request.
-There are strategies you can employ to increase your odds, though, including 1) making sure you don't request courses for which you don't have the prerequisites, 2) requesting alternative sections and back-up course options, 3) requesting courses at a variety of times, and 4) being thoughtful about how you rank and prioritize your selections.
+It isn't likely you'll 100% of the classes you request.
+There are strategies you can employ to increase your odds, including 1) making sure you check the prerequisites for courses and make sure you meet them, if applicable, 2) requesting alternative sections and back-up course options, 3) requesting courses at a variety of times, and 4) being thoughtful about how you rank and prioritize your selections.

 No, pre-registration for incoming first-years is restricted to courses commonly taken by first-year students.
 This means it's primarily courses for general education requirements, but you'll also be able to request some other courses that are particularly well-suited for first years.
 If you're a transfer student or in an unusual situation where a higher-level course makes sense for you in your first quarter, plan to request some back-up course options and talk to your Adviser about next steps.